AryanSharma05/todoo_app/README.md

-# OOP-To-Do-List-in-JS
+# To-Do-List-in-JS
-Simple OOP To-Do List in JavaScript
+Simple To-Do List in JavaScript

-This is a ToDo List build in Pure JavaScript
+This is a ToDo List built in Pure JavaScript

 Having CRUD | Create / Read / Update / Delete Functionalities